-Tip: If you have Jira Software connected to Confluence, you can create a 'Retrospectives' page via the Linked pages link.
+If you have Jira Software connected to Confluence, you can create a 'Retrospectives' page via the Linked pages link.
 See Linking a Confluence page to a sprint for details.

 Before you begin

-- This page only applies to Scrum boards.
+This page only applies to Scrum boards.

-- Estimates on sub-tasks are not included in the Sprint Report.
-(Only estimates on parent issues are included.)
+Estimates on subtasks are not included in the Sprint Report (only estimates on parent issues are included).

 Viewing the Sprint Report

-- Click Projects then select the relevant project
+Select Projects in the navigation bar, then select the relevant project.

-Select the relevant sprint from the sprint drop-down
+Select the relevant sprint from the sprint dropdown.